JealousCupid/JealousCupid/README.md

 >- Just so you know, If we havent shared at least a few words, I am not friending you.
 I dont friend random people and even if I do, I will probably remove you after a while.
 >- Please dont come up to me roleplaying, you WILL be ignored or i'll run away (I have no idea what to do or say and im awkward)
->- I have trouble socializing so dont expecting to come up to you and start a convo even if i find you cool (I'll get scared af)
+>- I have trouble socializing so dont expect me to come up to you and start a convo even if i find you cool (I'll get scared af)
 >- I may make typos because i type too fast and i may be unbothered to correct them so bear with me
 >- otherwise, feel free to int and check my patreon!